-For the third consecutive year, the City of Kyle has received a GOLD Leadership Circle Award from the Texas Comptroller’s office for exceeding government transparency standards set by the state agency.
+For the fourth consecutive year, the City of Kyle has received the highest Leadership Circle Award from the Texas Comptroller’s office for government transparency standards set by the state agency.

 The Comptroller’s office Leadership Circle recognizes local governments that have either taken their first steps toward, made strides to meet, or have exceeded transparency standards.
-The three award levels are:
+The four award levels are:

-The program was renewed in 2011 and the criteria for the awards were improved.
 The main criteria for the awards include having the city’s budget, audit, and check register available online.
+Improvements over last year include making the information easier to find on the web site and other minor enhancements.
 Other minor criteria involve local government and council contact info, public information requests, easy access to documents, and other financial information.

 The City of Kyle was recognized of having the City’s budget, check register, and financial performance reports online.
 Additionally, the City has previous year’s financial audits, contact information for city council members and key staff, municipal codes, and past city council meeting agendas and minutes available from the web site.

-More information about the program is available by visiting the Texas Comptroller’s web site below:
+More information about the program is available by visiting the Texas Comptroller’s web site.